Volvo XC90 Recharge T8 hybrid range, MPG, CO2 & charging

 |Fuel economy||CO2 emissions||Electric range||Wallbox charge time|

-A large, premium seven-seat SUV like the Volvo XC90 Recharge is a great plug-in choice, as it gets around the disadvantages of a car like this when it comes to efficiency, combining petrol and electric power to serve up strong fuel economy and low CO2 emissions.
+A large, premium seven-seat SUV like the Volvo XC90 Recharge is a great plug-in choice, as it gets around some big-car disadvantages when it comes to efficiency, combining petrol and electric power to serve up strong fuel economy and low CO2 emissions.

-Charging is easy – just remember you’ll have to do it every day to get the best from the car.
+Charging is easy – just remember you’ll have to do it before most daily journeys to get the best from the car.
 You'll get about 20 miles of pure-electric running very easily in varied real-world driving, or up to 25 miles in slower stuff, which is competitive, but the BMW X5 plug-in does go usefully further.